Skip to content ↓

 Teacher of Economics: Sonal Patel

-Outside of education, Sonal enjoys live music events and being out in nature, hiking and travel and tries to combine these when possible to learn about different cultures.
+Outside of education, Sonal enjoys live music events and being out in nature, hiking and travelling and tries to combine these when possible to learn about different cultures.

 Head of MFL: Kirsten Daley